The most anticipated, BunnyCDN DNS is almost there!

 Bunny team love representing data we can remember from past Real-Time logs feature.

-The DNS analytics system will provide one-month data with detailed information about record types such as A, AAAA, CNAME, etc. Information like this generally helps in technical debugging.
+The DNS analytics system provides one-month data with detailed information about record types such as A, AAAA, CNAME, etc. Information like this generally helps in technical debugging.

-Making user experience better, DNS info will also appear in the left side secondary menu.
+Making user experience better, DNS info also appears in the left side secondary menu.

-The Import and Export feature will help in getting complete zone entries.
-Most likely they might support Bind format in future.
-This will make life easier for migration from Cloudflare DNS to BunnyCDN.
+The Import and Export feature helps in getting complete zone entries.
+They support Bind format in future.
+This makes life easier for migration from Cloudflare DNS to BunnyCDN.

 Safety Deletion